 A criminal record can even make obtaining insurance more difficult.

-To get a Spent Conviction at the time of sentence you have to satisfy the court that you meet certain criteria.
-The grant of a spent conviction is discretionary and the court does not have to grant you one.
+To get a spent conviction at the time of sentence you must meet a certain criteria to the court’s satisfaction.
+The grant of a spent conviction is discretionary, and the court does not have to grant you one.

 The requirements are:

-There are some exceptions to the spent conviction scheme.
-Regardless, a conviction that is ‘spent’ is generally considered less serious than one that is not.
-Exceptions to the spent convictions scheme including working with children, at a casino or applying for a firearms licence.
-There are numerous other exceptions as well.
+A conviction that is ‘spent’ is generally considered less serious than one that is not.
+Exceptions to the spent convictions scheme include, working with children, at a casino or applying for a firearms licence.

 That is; what travel visa, mining job, security clearance or insurance will you not get or even lose if you have a criminal record?
 What value does that have to you in terms of missed opportunities and income?
 The chances are that the cost of failing to have a conviction spent outweighs the cost of legal fees.
 The fees expense might be a worthy investment in your future.

 Yes, you can use the duty lawyer if you’re unemployed or on a low income.
 You may have to pay a small fee to use the duty lawyer.
-However, the duty lawyer usually has to represent a large number of people in addition to you and they will able to dedicate the same amount of time to the preparation of your case.
-When you see the duty lawyer on the day you’ll have never met the person before, you’ll wait until every other person has seen the duty lawyer before you even go into court and this can take several hours.
+However, the duty lawyer typically represents a large number of people in addition to you and will only be able to dedicate the same amount of time to the preparation of your case as they do for others.

-With a private criminal lawyer you will usually spend less time waiting at court.
+With a private criminal lawyer, however, you will usually spend less time waiting at court.
 A private criminal lawyer will be able to prepare your case in advance of your court date and help you to collate the right evidence in support of your application for a spent conviction.
 Engaging a criminal lawyer can ensure further attention to detail with your case to improve your chances for spent conviction approval.